 By recording everything on a regular basis, a beekeeper will be able to notice trends and patterns occurring in their beehives.
 These tasks can be intimidating even for an experienced beekeeper.
 The more beehives you have, the more important it is to have an inspection form so you can record everything.
 By using a checklist, beekeepers can assure themselves that they have not overlooked anything.

 There are multiple items that need to be checked during a beehive inspection.
 You will want to make sure that there are no parasites or pests invading your hive, for example, and you want to check on the queen, the center of your hive.
 Record your observations meticulously and take your time during the inspection.
 This way, you can be certain that you did not forget anything and that your hive is healthy and thriving.

 These are the most important things to look out for:

 Their presence in the hive spells disaster for the hive; thus, you need to remove them if you find evidence of them or have any grounds for suspicion that your hive might be infested.
-If you want to know how to do a pest inspection of your beehive, click here.
+We actually have a checklist on how to conduct a pest and termite inspection of your beehive in case you are interested.

 Varroa mites, for instance, feed on the blood of the bees, and their life cycle is closely intertwined with that of the bees.
 Tracheal mites, on the other hand, are hard to detect because they burrow inside the bee’s tracheal tube, the organ that helps bees breathe.